MonumentLab/proposals/collections/_monuments/lla36.md

 ---
-pid: LLA36
+pid: lla36
 title: Brotherly Love Locks
 location_transcription: Love Park or Parkway
+coordinates: "[-75.1732362, 39.9595242]"
 zipcode: '19149'
+gen_neighborhood: Northeast Philadelphia
+neighborhood: Frankford
 outside_phl:
-neighborhood: Frankford
 age: '12'
 age_range: 6-13
 instagram:
-image_file_name: LLA_36.jpg
+image_file_name: lla_36.jpg
 proposal_transcription: Just like Paris we should have a place to place of locks -> like the bridge/fence in Paris.
 We are the City of Brotherly Love so why not!
-topic: Brotherly Love,Philadelphia
+topic: Brotherly Love
 topic_summary: 0, 0
 type: Infrastructure,Interactive,Space,Concrete
 keywords_other: